VeronicaGlez/Red_warbler/README.md

 ***

+The parulid warblers of North America are a well-known avian radiation in which species are distinguished by dramatic differences in plumage [1].
+In Golden-winged and blue-winged warbler (two phenotypically divergent warblers), numerous studies have documented extensive hybridization [2] between them with little or no detectable fitness reduction in hybrid individuals[3].
+However, both taxa are declining, and researchare focus of conservation efforts.

 In this repository, you found the work generated to analyze Single Nucleotide Polymorphisms (SNPs) in two warblers species *Vermivora chrysoptera and  V. cyanoptera*, two phenotypically divergent warblers that have a high rate of hibridization.

 ##### <div align="center"> ![](gr1.jpg)